This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Poaching the Chicken (Skip if Using Cooked Chicken)
+Poach the Chicken (Skip if Using Leftover or Cooked Chicken)

-• Boil and Simmer: Bring the water to a boil over medium-high heat.
-Upon boiling, reduce the heat to low, cover the pot, and let the chicken simmer until fully cooked, about 10-12 minutes.
-Check doneness with a thermometer – it should read 165°F, or ensure the juices run clear when pierced with a knife.
+Note: You can make sure the chicken is fully cooked with a thermometer – it should read 165°F, or ensure the juices run clear when pierced with a knife.

-• Cook Spaghetti: In a medium-sized pot, bring water to a boil.
-Add the spaghetti to the boiling water.
-Cook until al dente, approximately 7-8 minutes, then drain and set aside.
+• Cook Spaghetti: Bring a medium sized pot of water to a boil.
+Add the spaghetti and cook until al dente, about 7-8 minutes.
+Drain and set aside.

-• Sauté Onions: In an 8-inch skillet, melt the butter.
-Add onions and cook until softened, about 4 minutes.
+• Sauté the Onions: Melt butter in an 8-inch skillet over medium heat.
+Add chopped onions and cook until softened, about 4 minutes.

-• Create the Sauce: Add a tablespoon of flour to the skillet, stirring for 1-2 minutes.
-Mix in salt, pepper, and other seasonings.
-Gradually pour in the broth and milk, stirring until smooth.
-Cook until the sauce thickens and begins to simmer, about 5 minutes.
+• Make the Sauce: Stir in 1 tablespoon of flour and cook for 1-2 minutes, stirring constantly.
+Add salt, pepper, and seasonings.
+Slowly pour in the broth and milk, stirring until smooth.
+Simmer until the sauce thickens, about 5 minutes.

-• Combine Ingredients: Chop the cooked chicken and place it in a bowl.
+• Assemble the Dish: Chop the cooked chicken and place it in a bowl.
 Add chopped tomatoes and shredded cheddar cheese.
-Stir in the prepared sauce and then mix in the cooked pasta.

 Notes

-• Preventing Sticky Spaghetti: If you’re not using the cooked spaghetti immediately, toss it with a bit of olive oil.
-This simple trick helps prevent the pasta from sticking together.
+• Preventing Sticky Spaghetti: If you’re not using the cooked spaghetti right away, toss it with a little olive oil to keep it from sticking together.

 Nutrition